EloiStree/HelloGodotIotAndPins/README.md

 We asked me to teach at [https://www.ifapme.be/](https://www.ifapme.be/).
 I had in mind hundreds of small topics linked to IoT that I would love to teach.
 But it takes time to create workshops, and I never took the time to have cheatsheets on the main topics.
-This repository is here for me to pin down basic knowledge paths to teach and create RTFM on those points.
+This repository is here for me to pin down basic knowledge paths to teach and create RTFM on those points in 2026.